-Research Investigator, Social Environment and Health Program
+Research Assistant Professor, Social Environment and Health Program

 - GA Noppert & L Zalla.
 “Who Counts and Who Gets Counted?
 Health Equity in Infectious Disease Surveillance.”
 American Journal of Public Health.
 2021 (in press).